mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 LTspice is a freely available, general-purpose analog circuit simulator that can be applied to signal chain design.
 It can perform transient analysis, frequency-domain analysis (AC sweep), and noise analysis, the results of which can be exported and incorporated into mixed signal models using Python.

-Figure 4 shows a noise simulation of our noise generator.
+Figure :ref:`ngltspice` shows a noise simulation of our noise generator.
 Results <<(verify)>> agree with measurements above.
 (An op-amp with similar properties to the OP482 was used for the simulation.)

 .. figure:: ltspice_noise_source.png

-   **Figure 4.
-LTspice model of Laboratory Noise Source**
+   LTspice model of Laboratory Noise Source :label:`ngltspice`

 The above circuit’s noise is fairly trivial to model, given that it is constant for some bandwidth (in which a signal of interest would lie), above which it rolls off with approximately a first order lowpass response.
 Where this technique comes in handy is modeling non-flat noise floors, either due to higher order analog filtering, or active elements themselves.
 The classic example is the “noise mountain” that often exists in autozero amplifiers such as the LTC2057:

 .. figure:: inputvoltage_noise_spectrum.png

-   **Figure 5.
-LTC2057 noise spectrum**
+   LTC2057 noise spectrum
+   :label:`ltc2057nsd`

 While that mountain looks daunting, it may not be a problem if it is suppressed in either the analog or digital domains.

 Importing LTspice noise data for frequency domain analysis in Python isa matter of setting up the simulation command such that exact frequencies in the analysis vector are simulated.
 In this case, thenoise simulation is set up for a simulation with a maximum frequency of 2.048MHz and resolution of 62.5Hz , corresponding to the first Nyquist zone at a sample rate of 4.096Msps Figure 6 shows the simulation of the LT2057 in a noninverting gain of 10, simulation output, and exported data format.

 .. figure:: lt2057_g10_noise_simulation.png

-   **Figure 6.
-LTC2057, G=+10 output noise simulation**
+   LTC2057, G=+10 output noise simulation
+   :label:`ltc2057ltspicensd`

 In order to determine the impact of a given band of noise on a signal (signal to noise ratio) the noise is root-sum-square integrated across the bandwidth of interest.
 In LTspice, plotted parameters can be integrated by setting the plot limits, then control-clicking the parameter label.
 The total noise over the entire 2.048MHz simulation is 32µVRMS.
 A function to implement this operation in Python is listed below.